Skip to content

 You are {{role}}.

-Here are examples of the behavior I want:
+Here are examples of the behaviour I want:

 Example 1